Reaper: Hand reaping

 Hand reaping is done by various means, including plucking the ears of grains directly by hand, cutting the grain stalks with a sickle, cutting them with a scythe, or a scythe fitted with a grain cradle.
 Reaping is usually distinguished from mowing, which uses similar implements, but is the traditional term for cutting grass for hay, rather than reaping cereals.
 The stiffer, dryer straw of the cereal plants and the greener grasses for hay usually demand different blades on the machines.

 The reaped grain stalks are gathered into sheaves (bunches), tied with string or with a twist of straw.
 Several sheaves are then leant against each other with the ears off the ground to dry out, forming a stook.
 After drying, the sheaves are gathered from the field and stacked, being placed with the ears inwards, then covered with thatch or a tarpaulin; this is called a stack or rick.
 In the British Isles a rick of sheaves is traditionally called a corn rick, to distinguish it from a hay rick ("corn" in British English retains its older sense of "grain" generally, not "maize").
 Ricks are made in an area inaccessible to livestock, called a rick-yard or stack-yard.
 The corn-rick is later broken down and the sheaves threshed to separate the grain from the straw.
 Collecting spilt grain from the field after reaping is called gleaning, and is traditionally done either by hand, or by penning animals such as chickens or pigs onto the field.

 Hand reaping is now rarely done in industrialized countries, but is still the normal method where machines are unavailable or where access for them is limited (such as on narrow terraces).

-The more or less skeletal figure of a reaper with a scythe – known as the "Grim Reaper" – is a common personification of death in many Western traditions and cultures.
-In this metaphor, death harvests the living, like a farmer harvests the crops.